polyadic/funcky-lexer/README.md

 * `ILexemeWalker`
 * `ILexemeBuilder`

-You change them while setting up your `LexerRuleBook` the methods start with `With` and are described in the "Configure the complex szenarios" chapter.
+You change them while setting up your `LexerRuleBook` the methods start with `With` and are described in [Configure the complex szenarios](#configure-the-complex-szenarios).

 ## Create your own ILinePositionCalculator